top of page

 Before our professional painters get started:

-• Move remaining small items or valuables.
+• Move remaining small items or valuables, as a professional painter expects a well-prepared and clutter-free space.

 • Secure pets elsewhere in the home.